The Power of Retrieval Practice

 This perspective is especially relevant in language classrooms.
 Ablon’s framework helps us shift from blame to understanding: if students aren’t retrieving language, it’s not because they aren’t trying, it’s because they need more structured opportunities to build those memory pathways.

 This is where the science of learning, particularly retrieval practice, becomes essential.
-It gives students the repeated, low-stakes chances they need to strengthen memory, fill skill gaps, and actually use the language we’re teaching.
+It gives students the repeated, low-stakes chances they need to strengthen memory, fill skill gaps, and actually use the content we’re teaching.

 Forgetting is a natural process that prevents cognitive overload, keeping our brains from being overwhelmed by constant input.
 Forgetting keeps us sane!
 However, forgetting presents a challenge for educators.
 Even when students pay attention and practice, much of what they learn can fade quickly.